evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

 #### **place-items**

-- Vertical + horizontal alignment of content within each grid cell
-- Usage: place-items: align-items justify-items; You can also set just one value, which means align-items = justify-items
+- Shorthand property that combines align-items and justify-items
+- Usage: place-items: <align-items> <justify-items>
+- If only one value is provided, it applies to both properties

 <!-- ```css
 .center {